V. The Message behind the Superheroes

 “Yes, the world is a vulnerable place, and yes, we helped make it that way.
 But you need us.
 You know why?
 Because we’re also the ones best qualified to defend it.”

 Much of what motivates my interests to follow the MCU and its competitors, including writing a massive, multi-part analysis on it like this, is the fact that the franchise is so trendy right now.
 It’s just a fad, but right now it’s the fad.
 Superheros and the MCU in particular are the defining American blockbuster of my adolescence and early adulthood, the time when people change the most and develop into the adults they’re going to be for the rest of their lives.
 I may have my complaints about the MCU, and I always will and I stand by them, but for better or for worse, The Avengers and their brand competitors like Superman and my own personal favorite, Batman, are the Arnold Schwarzenegger and Sylvester Stallone movie stars of my day.
-Sure, I may be more partial to much of what the ’80’s had to offer as far as cinematic action, on-screen violence, and overall tone are and concerned, but for what it’s worth these are fascinating times for movies that we are living in, and I’ll be damned if I don’t let everybody know how I feel about it 😀
+Sure, I may be more partial to much of what the 1980s had to offer as far as cinematic action, on-screen violence, and overall tone are concerned, but these are fascinating times for movies that we are living in, and I’ll be damned if I don’t let everybody know how I feel about it.

 So, that’s what the Marvel Cinematic Universe and the modern superhero film are all about.
 They’re as flawed and their dominance as temporary as any mainstream, sidestream, or niche trend in movie history, and it’s important to acknowledge that.
 They also represent their native Hollywood industry and country better than most anything out there in the cinematic landscape of today, for better and for worse.
-However, that’s not to say we can’t have fun picking apart their flaws while also losing ourselves in the ecstasy of watching Thor smash his hammer into the Hulk’s face.

 Case in point: